Joyce Reynolds (classicist): Early life and education

 Joyce Reynolds was born in Highams Park, Greater London, on 18 December 1918.
 Both her parents came from Walthamstow.
 Her father, William Howe Reynolds, was a civil servant and her mother, Nellie Farmer, a school teacher.
 Her mother taught her to read and write.
 Joyce was educated at Walthamstow County Girls' School, and then St Paul's Girls School, where she won a scholarship.
 Her parents were anti-war, and banned Joyce from reading what they considered to be pro-war writers such as Rudyard Kipling.
 Joyce did not excel at nor enjoy 'games' (Physical Education) at school.

 She studied Greats at Somerville College, Oxford, having been awarded an exhibition between 1937 and 1941.
 She graduated with a first-class degree in 1944.
 During the war, from 1941 to 1946, Joyce worked as a temporary civil servant, first as an Assistant Principal at the Board of Trade, later Principal.

 Career

 From 1951 to 1979, Reynolds was Director of Studies in Classics at Newnham College, Cambridge, and from 1957 to 1983 she was lecturer in Classics at the University of Cambridge.
 From 1983 to 1984 she was a Reader in Roman Historical Epigraphy at the University of Cambridge and she remained an honorary fellow of Newnham College.
 In 1982 she was elected to the Fellowship of the British Academy.

+Reynolds worked at Tripolitania, and then Cyrenaica, together with Richard Goodchild under the direction of John Bryan Ward-Perkins at the British School at Rome from 1951 onwards.